-A range of SA Objectives were developed in light of the baseline data, key sustainability issues identified for the City and reference to the sustainability objectives developed for the SA/SEA of the Birmingham Development Plan.
+Table NTS 1 presents the range of SA Objectives that were developed in light of the baseline data, key sustainability issues identified for the City and with reference to the sustainability objectives developed for the SA/SEA of the Birmingham Development Plan and the SEA topic areas.
 These have been used to appraise the effects of DM DPD and to consider whether the Plan objectives, policies and proposals are sustainable.